saturnus25/AsciiForge/README.md

 - Static PowerShell import: recognized frame data is parsed without executing arbitrary scripts
 - No third-party NuGet packages

+## AI-assisted development

+AsciiForge was developed with the help of AI tools across different parts of the process, including code generation and review, debugging, effect design, and documentation.

+This project is not simply AI-generated code published without review: its features, effects, behavior, and design decisions have been manually tested, adjusted, and directed throughout development.

 ## Build

 Install **.NET desktop development** and the .NET 10 SDK from Visual Studio Installer, then open `AsciiForge.sln` and build `Release`, or run: